-With the overall vision of the project to facilitate sustainable and holistic reintegration of returning migrants in the economic, social and psychosocial dimensions in a manner that contributes to peacebuilding, from December 18, 2018 to March 17, 2022 the project recorded significant achievements.
-It was successfully able to recruit staff and work in close partnership with key government and non-governmental partners and achieved its overall objectives.
-With its three main outcomes, the project has contributed to reduced stigma and trauma faced by returnees, enhanced social inclusion and cohesion among returning migrants and host communities, and a more balanced and positive public perception of return migration, returnees, and their roles in community stabilization, through the following key achievements:
+With the overall vision of the project to facilitate sustainable and holistic reintegration of returning migrants in the economic, social and psychosocial dimensions in a manner that contributes to peacebuilding, the project has brought significant achievements during the overall implementation period covering from December 18, 2018 to March 17, 2022.
+The project successfully recruited staff and worked in close partnership with key government and non-governmental partners and has contributed to reduced stigma and trauma faced by returnees, enhanced social inclusion and cohesion among returning migrants and host communities, and a more balanced and positive public perception of return migration, and the roles of returnees in community stabilization, through the following key achievements, among others:

-Launched the National Coordination Mechanism on Migration (NCM) in November 2019 and operationalized eight (8) Thematic Working Groups (TWGs) by June 20212.
-Established community-based reintegration task force in December 2020 with ten (10) community projects completed.
-3. Established a Project Technical Committee (PTC) in September 2020.
-The PTC met four (4) times to discuss implementation progress and organized three (3) field monitoring visits to the project sites.4.
+- 1. Launched the National Coordination Mechanism on Migration (NCM) in November 2019 and operationalized eight (8) Thematic Working Groups (TWGs) by June 2021 - 2.
+Established community-based reintegration task force in December 2020 with ten (10) community projects completed. - 3.
+Established a Project Technical Committee (PTC) in September 2020.
+The PTC met four (4) times to discuss implementation progress and organized three (3) field monitoring visits to the project sites. - 4.
 5,500 community members including returnees engaged in dialogue, shared learning, and intergenerational sessions, with an additional 510 involved in moonlight storytelling in the seven (7) regions.